Sammawhinney93/forum-TDD/README.md

-Created a TDD forum based upon the Laracast series
+Created a TDD forum based upon the Laracast series, i've used a virtual box with homestead for this project.

 The idea behind this repo was to continue building on my backend laravel experience while taking a test driven approach.